 And now I'd like to see the rock you care the most about.

-Wait a moment!
+Wait a moment.
 He brings me a photo of a crystal that he photographed himself.
 The entire Grand Canyon is reflected inside.
 What the heck!

-Dale, you are a genius.
+Dale, you’re a genius.